We are committed to protecting your personal information and being transparent about what information we hold about you.

 At the end of that retention period, your data will either be deleted completely or anonymised, for example by aggregation with other data so that it can be used in a non-identifiable way for statistical analysis and business planning.

-Some examples of customer data retention periods:
+Some examples of data retention periods:

-Support via RIO programmes
+Support via Real Ideas programmes

-When you receive support from us from a funded programme we will keep the personal data you give us in accordance with the rules of the funder, for EU funded programmes this could be up to 10 years so we can comply with Public Interest and our legal and contractual obligations.
+When you receive support from us from a funded programme, we will keep the personal data you give us in accordance with the rules of the funder, for EU funded programmes this could be up to 10 years so we can comply with Public Interest and our legal and contractual obligations.

 Unsuccessful applicant details will be kept on file for 6 months, in accordance with statutory regulations, unless applicants specifically request that this should not be the case.